Skip to content

 • Service: This component specifies the service exposed by the client.
 When multiple instances of the same client are deployed (such as several pods in a Kubernetes cluster), the organization, namespace, and service components remain the same for all instances.

-• Client: The final component is generated by SLIM and is a hash of the client's identity (e.g., a hash of the public key).
-This uniquely identifies each specific client instance.
+• Client: The final component is generated by SLIM and is a hash of the client's identity (e.g., a hash of its public key).
+This uniquely identifies each client instance.

 This naming structure supports both Anycast and Unicast message delivery: